cisagov/ScubaGear/baselines/teams.md

 #### MS.TEAMS.1.1v1 Instructions

-To ensure external participants do not have the ability to request control of the shared desktop or window in the meeting:
+To help ensure external participants do not have the ability to request control of the shared desktop or window in the meeting:

 1. Sign in to the **Microsoft Teams admin center**.